Sa Platjola

 Visit the Island of Lazaretto of Mao

+The Lazareto of Mao,located on the island within the port of Maò, was a hospital in which the crews of the boats arriving at the port were quarantined.
 Although it is now an island, the Lazareto was formerly a peninsula.
-An artificial excavation was made to turn it into an island and to ensure that the boats of la Mola could sail to the port when there were strong storms.
+An artificial excavation was made to turn it into an island and to ensure that the boats from La Mola could sail into the harbor during heavy storms.

 - Today (2020) the lazareto of Maa is very well preserved, has a website with a lot of interesting information and can be visited by paying 18 euros.